Thalassemia is a blood disorder that runs in families. It can leave you tired all the time. We're here to help.

 Silent carriers will have no symptoms.
 For others, symptoms most often begin within 3-6 months of birth.

-Symptoms of mild or moderate anemia may include:
+Mild or moderate anemia may cause:

 - Feeling weak and tired